-Figure 4(a-b) shows the entire WY phase diagrams and a SWE spatial extent snapshot at various times (d-k), relative to median climatology, for WY2001 and WY2015.
-We also highlight the differences in hydrologic outcomes between these dry and warm snow drought years (Figure 4c).
-WY2001 had the second lowest cumulative flows for the Nisqually River in the period studied (WY1943-2019), but 50% of the cumulative WY2001 flow occurred 30 days later than the median date (3 April) at which half the Nisqually flow occurs.
-In contrast, WY2015 demonstrated middle-of-the-range total WY flow (48th of 77 years) but achieved 50% of the WY flow 56 days earlier than average.
+Figure 4a-b show the entire WY phase diagrams and a SWE spatial extent snapshot at various times (Fig. 4d-k), relative to median climatology, for WY 2001 and WY 2015.
+We also highlight the differences in hydrologic outcomes between these dry- and warm-snow-drought years (Fig. 4c).
+WY 2001 had the second-lowest cumulative flows for the Nisqually River in the period studied (WY 1943-2019), but 50% of the cumulative WY 2001 flow occurred 30d later than the median date (3 April) at which half the Nisqually flow occurs.
+In contrast, WY 2015 demonstrated middle-ofthe-range total WY flow (48th of 77 years) but achieved 50 % of the WY flow 56 d earlier than average.
 This indicates a key difference between the WYs.
-WY2015 had less snow water stored later into the season than WY2001, markedly influencing summer streamflow.
-During both seasons, despite the vastly different precipitation regimes, spatial SWE anomalies are not markedly different during mid-December (Figures 4d and 4h), mid-January (Figures 4e and 4i), or late February (Figures 4f and 4j).
-Consistent with lower SWE percentiles at Paradise during WY2015 compared to WY2001, as shown on the phase diagrams, SWE anomalies are modestly more negative.
-The lack of mountain snowpack during WY2015 was more notable than WY2001 (Figures 3g and 4k).
-The comparatively better spring snowpack in WY2001 likely helped maintain flows later into the year despite an otherwise dry year.
+WY 2015 had less snow water stored later into the season than WY 2001, influencing summer streamflow.
+During both seasons, despite the vastly different precipitation regimes, spatial SWE anomalies are not markedly different during mid-December (Fig. 4d and h), mid-January (Fig. 4e and i), or late February (Fig. 4f and j).
+Consistent with lower SWE percentiles at Paradise during WY 2015 compared to WY 2001, as shown on the phase diagrams, SWE anomalies are modestly more negative.
+The lack of mountain snowpack during WY 2015 was more notable than WY 2001 (Figs. 4g and k).
+The comparatively better spring snowpack in WY 2001 likely helped maintain flows later into the year despite an otherwise dry year.

-4.4 Interannual Variability
+4.4 Interannual variability

 Enhanced interannual precipitation variability and decreased peak SWE variability are expectations of a warming climate (Boer, 2009; Pendergrass et al., 2017; Marshall et al., 2019).
-Comparisons of extreme years and their outcomes providing valuable object lessons for water managers and other resource planners (Hossain et al., 2015; Sterle et al., 2019).
+Comparisons of extreme years and their outcomes provide valuable object lessons for water managers and other resource planners (Hossain et al., 2015; Sterle et al., 2019).
 Phase diagrams allow for direct comparisons between WYs, helping to identify key differences in hydroclimate variability for a particular region of interest.
-For example, Red Mountain Pass, located in a high elevation, continental snow climate within the San Juan Mountains of southwestern Colorado, is used to compare two late cool season outcomes that represent two hydroclimatic extremes.
-The majority of WY2011 showed phase trajectories in the 'Big Year' first quadrant (Figure 5a) after a slightly below-average start to snowpack totals between October and early December.
+For example, Red Mountain Pass, located in a high-elevation, continental snow climate within the San Juan Mountains of southwestern Colorado, is used to compare two late-cool-season outcomes that represent two hydroclimatic extremes.
+The majority of WY 2011 showed phase trajectories in the "big year" first quadrant (Fig. 5a) after a slightly below-average start to snowpack totals between October and early December.
 A stormy December increased SWE and precipitation percentiles.
 Stormy weather continued in April and May, preventing snowmelt and causing precipitation and SWE percentiles to increase.
-WY2012 began with above-average precipitation and snowpack in fall but drier-than-normal conditions throughout winter which resulted in dry snow drought onset in December (Figure 5b).
+WY 2012 began with above-average precipitation and snowpack in fall but drier-than-normal conditions throughout winter, which resulted in dry-snow-drought onset in December (Fig. 5b).
 Modest snow drought amelioration occurred in early March, but with a few exceptions in April, dry conditions persisted through May.
 This led to the onset of dry snow drought, again, via rapid snowmelt and below-average precipitation.

-Spatial SWE distributions are consistent with the phase diagrams (Figure 5c-j).
+Spatial SWE distributions are consistent with the phase diagrams (Fig. 5c-j).
 In both years, SWE anomalies increased throughout the accumulation season and then accelerated in late spring.
-Compared to the emerging drought signal during WY2012, WY2011 did not demonstrate widespread positive SWE anomalies throughout the year.
-Between January and April, lower elevation regions experienced below-normal SWE anomalies (Figure 5c-d), whereas higher elevations had above-normal
+Compared to the emerging drought signal during WY 2012, WY 2011 did not demonstrate widespread positive SWE anomalies throughout the year.
+Between January and April, lower-elevation regions experienced belownormal SWE anomalies (Fig. 5c-d), whereas higher elevations had above-normal SWE.
+This difference resulted from above-normal temperatures and below-normal precipitation, likely driven by snow-albedo feedbacks that were enhanced at lower elevations where snowmelt occurred (Groisman et al., 1994; Stieglitz et al., 2003).